dmckinnon/stitch/README.md

 ### Exercise 3
 At this point you should know enough theory to make at least a good attempt at Feature Description - if you are trying to implement this yourself.
 The next section is for if you are compiling and playing around with *my* code, and you want to experiment.

+A good method of testing this is to give as input an image that is entirely white apart from a black square.
+You should only get strong features on the corners of the square.
+Furthermore, since SIFT feature descriptors are rotationally invariant, the descriptors should all be pretty similar.
+This can be tested by looking at the euclidean distance between two descriptors - this should be some relatively small number .
+It's hard to give an absolute value here, but you could compare it to the average distance between features on a normal image,

 Once this is working (Admittedly, this is hard to test without the next section), go on to **Feature Matching**.
 I actually recommend doing them together, but up to you.
 Feature matching is a good way to test Feature Description.

 ### Tunable parameters